kuyamoJM/KuyaMoJM/README.md

-### Hi there 👋 IM Jerome Mark but you can call me JM
+### Hi there 👋 I'm Jerome Mark but you can call me JM

 **kuyamoJM/KuyaMoJM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.